 Valerie Babb

 Valerie Babb is a Franklin Professor of English and director of the Institute for African American Studies.
 She has been a professor at Georgetown University and a faculty member of the Bread Loaf School of English at Middlebury College.
 Among her publications are Whiteness Visible: The Meaning of Whiteness in American Literature and Culture, Black Georgetown Remembered, and A History of the African American Novel.
 She has been a Scholar-in-Residence at the Schomburg Center for Research in Black Culture and is the recipient of a W. M. Keck Foundation Fellowship in American Studies.
 She has lectured extensively in the United States and presented a Distinguished W. E. B. Du Bois Lecture at Humboldt University in Berlin.
+In her talk, Dr. Babb examines how our American ideals are being threatened by narratives of fear.

 W. Keith Campbell